What is an Inner Critic?

-A good first step is to get to know your critic.
+A good first step is to get to know your inner critic.
 We will do this today!

 Critics can be grouped into specific types.
 Below are some examples from my life to give you a starting point to identify your own.
 I’ve given my critics names as this helps me work with them better.
 Over the years I have managed to completely befriend some of them.
 A few are still my work in progress.

 - Miss Perfect! – This one tries to get me to do everything in the perfect way but she is a he!
 Mr. Perfect has incredibly high standards for everything.
 When those are not met this critic tells me that my work is just not good enough!
 This verdict once delivered always makes it hard to continue working.
 My energy collapses when Mr. Perfect shows up.
 This is disempowerment 101.

 - The Underminder – This one is androgynous.
 It tries to erode my confidence and self-esteem so that I don’t take risks that could end up in failure or be my biggest successes.
 Its frequent language is cruel and meant to cut me down.
 It will often say things like “You’re worthless”, “You’re such a loser!”
 Critics like this one tend to feel deeply threatened by growth and true empowerment.

 - The Oracle Frenemy – This one appears like an old, wise and often good-natured-looking woman hence the “frenemy”.
 It likes to tell me that while I work hard and my effort and intentions are noble (notice the good bit), in the end, no matter what I do, I will still fail.
 It’s only a matter of time.
 That’s the bit that gives it away as a critic.